chiefspace/thinkful-capstone/README.md

 * [ ] Define / separate out REST API resources from models
 * [ ] REST API resources are external representations of application endpoints, i.e. what the client sees
 * [ ] Models are internal representations of objects that are not externally exposed, i.e. the client has no reference to it
-* [ ] User can **request technical assistance** by creating a trouble ticket.
 * [ ] technician can **create, read, update, delete computer inventory**.
-* [ ] technician can respond to user requests for technical assistance by entering a worklog entry to a trouble ticket.
 * [ ] technician can **add users to the database** to and from PostgreSQL database called sargdb via sqlalchemy.
 * [ ] a user object is created on date of hire.
 * [ ] a technician can upload only one picture of computer serial number per computer object.